top of page

 The need to cover the cost of caregiving expenses does not stop on election night.
 For many mamas, the cost of care for their loved ones continues to impact their ability to serve in office after they have won.

-Vote Mama Foundation advocates for legislation to account for caregiving expenses directly related to campaign activity AND carrying out official duties.
+Vote Mama Foundation is tracking allowances for caregiving expenses directly related to campaign activity AND carrying out official duties.

 State Approval